 Technical standards for low voltage electrical equipment

-Low-voltage electrical equipment is subject to the compliance with mandatory essential in order to ensure the health and safety of persons, domestic animals and property.
+Low-voltage electrical equipment is subject to the compliance with mandatory essential requirements in order to ensure the health and safety of persons, domestic animals and property.

 Certain categories of motor vehicles must comply with the harmonised technical requirements established by EU legislation for passenger cars, motorcycles and tractors as well as their trailers, systems, components and separate technical units.